 How much does an appraisal Cost?

-The cost of an appraisal depends on its purpose, use, and complexities.
-A typical single family residential appraisal costs $550-$750.
+The cost of an appraisal depends on its purpose, use, and other complexities (size of house, distance, availability of data, etc).
+A typical single family residential appraisal costs $600-$750.